University President Michael Schill resigns amid ‘painful’ challenges

 University President Michael Schill announced his resignation in a Thursday email to the Northwestern community following only three years in the role.

-The announcement came soon after Schill returned to testify before the House Committee on Education and Workforce on Aug.
+The announcement came soon after Schill returned to appear before the House Committee on Education and Workforce on Aug.
 5 in a closed session.

 “From the very beginning of my tenure, Northwestern faced serious and often painful challenges,” Schill wrote in the email.
 “In the face of those challenges and the hard, but necessary choices that were before us, I was always guided by enduring values of our University.”